thomasebsmith/data-structures/README.md

 ## Project Status and Contributions
 If you have an ADT you would like to add, submit a pull request with a completed Markdown file for the data structure.
 See existing data structures for examples.
+Do not attempt to be too comprehensive — add only relevant information.

 ## License
 The entire contents of this repository have been released into the public